 Taking part in medical rounds is up to you; you do not have to attend if you do not want to.
 You decide how comfortable you feel talking during rounds.
 Just listening is okay too!

 Rounds happen each day outside the patient’s room between 9:00 a.m. and 12:00 p.m.
 If the patient is able and wants to take part, rounds will be held in the patient’s room.
 It usually takes 15-20 minutes for each patient.

 If you wish to attend rounds, speak to your nurse.
 We can’t predict exactly what time the team will round for each patient.

 University health network is committed to protecting the privacy of each patient and their family.
 Keeping patient information confidential is very important to us.
 While you are in the hospital, you may overhear information about another patient.
 We ask you to help us maintain privacy for every family by keeping the information private.
 Don’t share information you have overheard about another patient with anyone, including the other patients.

 Our team is composed of 8 intensivists who collaborate in close relationship with registered nurses, respiratory therapists, physiotherapists, social worker and spiritual care. as well as with other medical and surgical specialties

 TORONTO GENERAL HOSPITAL

 The MSICU is located on the 10th floor of the Peter Munk Building.
-The easiest way to access the ICU is from the University Avenue entrance.
+The easiest way to access it is from the University Ave. entrance.

 TGH Floor Map

 You can contact us 24/7 by phone: (416) 340 3601